St. Michael's Mount (Carrek Luz en Cos)

 Please note dependent on the state of the tide, boats may leave from any of the THREE embarkation points on the mainland for the island...these are Top Tieb, Gwelva or Chapel Rock.
 If in doubt, ask!

-You can explore the Castle and Grounds in season, buy a postcard at the shop and post it in the Victorian postbox (No. 119 St. Michaels Mount).
+You can explore the Castle and Grounds in season, or peruse the shop for those essential souvenirs.
 There is a small cafe here open most days throughout the year offering excellent hot drinks for the weary walker.
 If the tide has turned when you are ready to return there are normally ferries running back to the mainland....Check the noticeboard near the harbour or ring (01736) 710265 for details.
 The Mount is open on Mondays, Wednesday & Fridays between November and March for those 'out-of-season' visitors, with guided tours at 11am, 12pm, 2pm & 3pm.
 It is suggested that you telephone before you travel as day to day arrangements may vary.